fZpHr/ft_irc_42/README.md

 ## USAGE

-To communicate with the bot, send a private message to it using the following command format:
+To communicate with the bot, send it a private message using the following command format, it will then send you instructions to get started:
 ```
 PRIVMSG botnick <message>
 ```